How to Identify Fraudulent Moving Companies

 By: Trevor Gould

 There’s a pretty penny to be earned by transporting people’s goods to new locations, and that’s why the moving industry is booming.
 A wide variety of both small and large companies can be found around the country offering personalized moving services to individuals.
 Yet, it would be disingenuous to state all these businesses ventures are legitimate.
-Like any market, fraudulent entities have established themselves and begun preying on naïve customers.
+Like any market, fraudulent entities have established themselves and continue to prey on naïve customers.
 This is a brief guide detailing how to ensure you’re dealing with a legitimate and reputable moving company whether you’re moving to Vancouver or you’re moving to Toronto or any other city for that matter!

 Verify They Possess an Authentic License